 Sophisticated technology is regularly introduced into an arena driven by artificial intelligence, complex algorithms, and a matrix of shrouded code.
 However, you can be sure of one thing – hackers will up their own game to break or bypass this code.

 Remember those black-tie holiday parties where Joe Junior from Accounting chatted up the VP of Operations over cocktails and passed hors d'oeuvres?
 Though not too long ago, the office holiday party’s transformation to a scaled down version of its former glory has been a long time coming – a telling tale of the changing times and the changing workforce.

 HR ISSUES: Workplace BullyingBullying has graduated from the schoolyard to the workplace, where aggressive behavior has managed to infiltrate the payroll roster.
 While Hollywood continues to publicly denounce members of its enclave that toss decency and propriety to the wind, workplace bullying isn’t limited to sexual harassment.
 In fact, its broad definition has led to a study revealing an estimated 50+ million Americans have experienced some form of bullying during their career.

 Sexual harassment in the workplace has been a hot topic for the last few weeks.
 While not a new focus area, the recent claims in Hollywood have shed new light on the different forms harassment by coworkers, employers, and associates can take.
-The sensitivity surrounding these complaints can be a challenge for HR departments, but companies must be diligent in their approach to ensure harassment investigations are handled properly to minimize legal ramifications.
+The sensitivity surrounding these complaints can be a challenge for HR departments, but companies must be diligent in their approach to handling sexual harassment properly to minimize legal ramifications.

 Employee discipline processes vary from business to business – and in some cases, from manager to manager.
 While there may be state and federal regulations in place, as well as recommendations for mitigating the risk of legal woes, there are several do’s and don’ts that companies should consider commonplace.